Version2beta/talks/thats_my_monkey/paper.md

 The degree to which our tools meets that goal is how I define "value".
 How we as programmers deliver this value varies depending on where our product is in it's lifecycle.

 For example, I have a theory that such a high percentage of software startups fail that it's useful to just round it up to "all".
 Under that presumption, it's good to fail as cheaply as possible, so we want to deliver value quickly and frequently so that we can validate it with real users - or toss it in the bin and take a different tact.
-The tools we use to deliver this value quickly are typically rapid application development environments built in scripting languages like Ruby, Python, and Javascript; monolithin frameworks; and readily available libraries.
+The tools we use to deliver this value quickly are typically rapid application development environments built in scripting languages like Ruby, Python, and Javascript; monolithic frameworks; and readily available libraries.
 The code produced by this effort is often most charitably described as "expedient".
 But we can deliver value to a potential market quickly.

 Once a product is proven in the market and we start to develop a significant user base, the short cuts we took up front start to matter.
 The code is hard to maintain.
 Bug fixes create new bugs.
 Our systems are fragile.
 We can't scale to meet demand.
 Getting through this phase is called "surviving our success".